Muhammara is a tasty roasted red pepper dip from Aleppo, Syria. This classic Muhammara recipe is made with roasted red peppers, walnuts and olive oil.

 Notes and tips for this muhammara recipe

 - You can use store-bought roasted red peppers for a quick and easy dip.
 You can also roast the peppers yourself.
-Learn how to roast bell peppers, it’s pretty simple and tastes really good!

 - Use the best olive oil you have on hand.
 A delicious and good quality olive oil makes all the difference.

 - To make gluten free muhammara, use gluten free bread crumbs which you can find in many supermarkets or online.

 - Top this dip with extra walnuts for some extra texture and crunch.